 He recognizes that there are biases in the field of computing that limit minorities from succeeding and proudly works to end these biases and advocates for underrepresented groups here at The University of Texas at Austin.
 Dr. John pushes for diversity, equity and inclusion both on and off-campus by using his skill as a scientific communicator to feature underrepresented groups in vibrant ways and as an educator and mentor.

-He currently serves as the faculty advisor of the Association of Black Computer Scientists (ABCS), leads and advises some of the diversity initiatives within UTCS, and has served on UT’s Services for Students with Disabilities (SSD) Faculty Advisory Committee.
+He currently serves as the faculty advisor of the Association of Black Computer Scientists (ABCS), is a member of the department's diversity, equity, and inclusion committee along side other members of the UTCS community dedicated to the cause, and has served on UT’s Services for Students with Disabilities (SSD) Faculty Advisory Committee.
+He works with these UTCS councils which consist of students, faculty, and staff to help the department reach its diversity, equity, and inclusion goals.
 Dr. John has also created and presented a research-backed talk on unconscious bias to local tech companies, including NXP Semiconductors, as an advisor to Breaking the Glass, an organization focused on improving diversity and inclusion in the tech industry.
 Dr. John won Breaking the Glass's Community Champions Award in 2019.
 He received the Clock Award for supporting students with disabilities in 2019 as well.

 He recalls not hearing much about these necessary conversations when he was earning his degrees at UT.
 “When I was a student, there was a fairly traditional environment.
 The number I know for computer science, specifically, is that we went from about 10% female to about 25% female, which is still nowhere close to parity.
 But it's a big improvement for the department, especially a department of this size with a really high reputation.
 There's a lot more widespread acknowledgement that this should be done.
 We should work on improving diversity, equity, justice, and inclusion.”
-Through his own efforts, he recognizes that there is still much-needed work to be done to achieve stronger, more tangible equity within computer science and academia.
-“There's a lot of talking about it, which is good – a lot of dialogue needs to happen to make some of the change, but what I’ve found is that there's still a disparity in what the student experience is thought of being, and how many people know what that experience is actually like, especially for women, anyone who's a minority, and people with disabilities.”
+He recognizes that there is still much-needed work to be done to achieve stronger, more tangible equity within computer science and academia.
+“There's a lot of talking about it, which is good – a lot of dialogue needs to happen to make some of the change, but there's still a disparity in what the student experience is thought of being, and what that experience is actually like, especially for women, anyone who's a minority, and people with disabilities.”

 As a working parent, he recognizes the struggles that students, faculty, and staff are facing at the moment and works to create a welcoming environment through it all.
 On teaching during a pandemic, Dr. John said that the transition to remote learning has “been a little rocky, but people have been very understanding.”
 Despite the ongoing challenges, Dr. John’s mission of creating a more inclusive field of CS continues, as he carries on with his efforts to advocate for and amplify underrepresented voices both online and offline.